-- 1. Each school site shall allow pupils the use of sunscreen during the school day without an authorized health care provider's note or prescription. - 2.
-Each school site may set a policy related to the use of sunscreen by pupils during the school day.
+- Each school site shall allow pupils the use of sunscreen during the school day without a physician's note or prescription. - Each school site may set a policy related to the use of sunscreen by pupils during the school day.